Genealogy Research in Italy

 The etymology and origin of many Italian surnames, and an alphabetical guide, with growing collection of articles on some specific family names.

-Family and property census for the former Kingdom of Naples (year 1742-1755) divided by ancient province.
+Family and property census for the former Kingdom of Naples (year 1742-1755) divided by ancient province, check our lists for your place.